MSkills

 Postgraduate Writing Support

-A number of resources are available through CEED (Centre for Educational Enhancement and Development) and the Academic English Service to help you gain confidence in academic writing at Masters level.
+A number of resources are available through International Education and Lifelong Learning Institute (IELLI) and the Academic English Service to help you gain confidence in academic writing at Masters level.

 Taught Postgraduate writing workshops